cardano-community/guild-operators/docs/Scripts/cntools-common.md

-!> Note that if you'd like to use Import function to import a Daedalus/Yoroi based 15 or 24 word wallet seed, please ensure that you've rebuilt your `cardano-node` using instructions [here]() or alternately ensure that `cardano-address` and `bech32` are available in your $PATH environment variable.

 This chapter describes some common tasks for wallet and pool creation when running CNTools in Online mode.
 CNTools contains more functionality not described here.

-!> Familiarize yourself with the Online workflow of creating wallets and pools on the TestNet.
-You can then move on to test the [Offline Workflow](#offline-workflow).
+!> Familiarize yourself with the Online workflow of creating wallets and pools on the Testnet.
+You can then move on to test the [Offline Workflow](Scripts/cntools#offline-workflow).
 The Offline workflow means that the private keys never touch the Online node.
-First when comfortable with both the online and offline CNTools workflow, it's time to deploy what you learnt on MainNet.
+When comfortable with both the online and offline CNTools workflow, it's time to deploy what you learnt on the mainnet.

+### Create and register a stake pool
-Step by Step guide to create a pool with CNTools in Online mode
+Step by Step guide to create a pool with CNTools in Online mode:

 * [Create Wallet](#create-wallet) - a wallet is needed for pledge and to pay for pool registration fee
 * [Create Pool](#create-pool) - create the necessary pool keys